open-mmlab/mmdetection3d/docs/en/advanced_guides/customize_dataset.md

 #### Calibration Format

-During data collection, we will have multiple lidars and cameras with different sensor setup.
-For the point cloud data collected by each lidar, they are usually fused and  converted to a certain LiDAR coordinate, So typically the calibration information file should contain the intrinsic matrix of each camera and the transformation extrinsic matrix from the lidar to each camera in calibration `.txt` file, while `Px` represents the intrinsic matrix of `camera_x` and `lidar2camx` represents the transformation extrinsic matrix from the `lidar` to `camera_x`.
+For the point cloud data collected by each lidar, they are usually fused and converted to a certain LiDAR coordinate.
+So typically the calibration information file should contain the intrinsic matrix of each camera and the transformation extrinsic matrix from the lidar to each camera in calibration `.txt` file, while `Px` represents the intrinsic matrix of `camera_x` and `lidar2camx` represents the transformation extrinsic matrix from the `lidar` to `camera_x`.

 ```
 P0